bitcoin/bitcoin/infra/README.md

 # Bitcoin infrastructure utilities

+This README makes the following assumptions:

+- Ubuntu 20.04 LTS
+- username: ubuntu
+- working directory for repos: /home/ubuntu

 ## Prerequisites

-To use the utilities in this folder, you have to install the Boost library in `itcoin-core/../itcoin-pbft/usrlocal`, and the following procedure is provided as an example.
+To use the utilities in this folder, you have to install the Boost library in `itcoin-core/../itcoin-pbft/usrlocal`.

 ```bash
 cd ~